valentinnguyen/DH110/README.md

 2. **Minor Usability Problem(s):** User control and freedom, error prevention, recognition rather than recall
 3. **Major Usability Problem(s):** aesthetic and minimalistic design, user control and freedom, match between system and real world, visibility of system status, help and documentation

+##### Overall Evaluation
+Overall, Omegle has a lot of major usability issues that can leave any user, whether they are well-versed in technology or are new to technology, confused and unattracted to the site.
+Omegle's service has a lot of potential and many people know about it, but the website development itself could be improved so that it is more modern.

 ## Heuristic Evaluation of Website #2: [AmeriCorps](https://americorps.gov/)